 Race in the Obama era

-In the aftermath of the election of the first Black president,examined the tasks ahead for combating racism in the U.S.
+In an article written three months into the Obama presidency,examined the tasks ahead for combating racism in the U.S.

 THE HISTORIC election of Barack Obama represented an undeniable blow against the legacy of racism in the U.S. For the first time ever, a Black man was elected president of a white majority country.
 Slavery persisted in the U.S. for more than 300 years, and when slavery was abolished, Blacks were legally designated second-class citizens until the civil rights rebellion of the 1960s finally produced full legal equality.